Lamotrigine: 7 things you should know

 - Rarely, has been associated with sudden unexplained death.

-- Caution may be needed when using in people with renal or hepatic impairment and some other medical conditions.
+- Caution may be needed when used in people with renal or hepatic impairment and some other medical conditions.

 - May be taken with or without food.
 If you develop a stomach upset after taking lamotrigine, taking it with food may help.

-- Visually inspect your lamotrigine tablets to verify that they are indeed lamotrigine, as this drug has been associated with a number of dispensing errors.
-Always check with your pharmacist if you have any cause for concern.
+- Visually inspect your lamotrigine tablets to verify that they are indeed lamotrigine, as this drug has been associated with several dispensing errors, particularly with drugs that sound the same, such as Lamisil (an antifungal), Lomotil (an anti-diarrheal medication), and labetalol ( a heart medication).
+Always check with your pharmacist if you think you have the wrong medication.

 - Chewable and dispersible tablets are available.
-Chew tablets with a small amount of water or juice to aid swallowing; dispersible tablets may be dispersed in either water or diluted fruit juice.
+Chew tablets with a small amount of water or juice to aid swallowing; dispersible tablets may be dispersed in either 5mL of water or diluted fruit juice; allow the tablet to disperse completely before taking.
 Do not attempt to administer partial quantities of the dispersed tablets.
 Swallow extended-release tablets whole; do not crush or chew.

 - Take exactly as directed by your doctor.
-Do not stop taking lamotrigine suddenly without your doctor's advice.
+Do not stop taking lamotrigine suddenly without your doctor's advice because withdrawal seizures may occur.
+It may take several weeks before lamotrigine starts to have an effect.
 The dosage will need tapering off on discontinuation as directed by your doctor.

 - May cause drowsiness and affect your ability to drive or operate machinery.
 Avoid alcohol, because alcohol may make these symptoms worse.